- Offence and offense are both correct.

 - Offense is the spelling more commonly used in the United States.

 Offense is spelled differently based on where you, or your audience, are.
-But neither offense nor offence are wrong.
+But neither offense nor offence is wrong.

 In one sense, offense means an attack.
 But it also means an affront or insult.
 Offense can also be spelled offence.
 The difference is that offense is the standard spelling in the United States, while offence is standard in other English-speaking countries.
 It’s just one example of the differences between British English and American English.

 The adjective derived from offense, offensive, is spelled with an s in American and British English alike.
 It doesn’t have a version that’s spelled with c: